lazaronixon/prime-rails/README.md

 TODO
 ----
 TESTS (Urgent)

-Separate gem for Themes (Support two by default, perhaps bootstrap and foundation)
+Separate gem for Themes (Support two by default, perhaps bootstrap and)

 Contributing
 -------------